COVID-19 Frequently Asked Questions

 My child hasn't worn a face mask yet.
 How do you support mask wearing at school?

 We support mask wearing at school using Montessori pedagogy.
 This means we teach children how to put on and take off their own face masks while also modelling the behavior we want to see.
 We've found that children adapt to wearing face masks very quickly.
 If a child has any problems with keeping his face mask on, it's usually because the mask itself is ill-fitting or the material is irritating his skin—problems that can be easily remedied.

 I don't want my child to a face mask.
 What are my options for care and education that don't involve my child wearing a mask?

-Following the updated CDC guidelines, all children above the age of 2 are now required to wear face coverings in order to reduce the risk of transmission.
+According to CDC guidelines, adults and children above the age of 2 should wear face coverings in indoor public settings to reduce the risk of transmission.
 If you do not want your child to wear a mask but want him to interact with other children, we recommend visiting Guidepost at Home and joining a "learning pod".
 Learning pods are made up of 1 to 2 in-home educators and 5 to 6 children.
 They allow children to socialize but in a small group, which greatly limits their potential exposure to COVID-19.
 You may also consider enrolling your child in our Virtual School, which eliminates all risk of transmission as your child will interact with his teachers and classmates 100% online.

 Do you have any advice for how to stay safe when off campus?

 We ask that you follow your local government guidelines, and refer to the advice of the Centers for Disease Control and Prevention.

 My family is committed to following the CDC and state guidelines.
 How can I be sure that others are doing the same?

 In many school communities, parents contact each other via text message and phone calls in order to share their concerns and stay on the same page.
 However, if you do not know the other parents in your community, it would be very difficult (if not impossible) to know if they follow safety protocols in the same way you do.